- Intern, Eastern Shore Food Lab

 - 236 Cannon St.

-The culinary portion of her story also begins years ago.
-Melissa was lucky enough to come from a long line of culinarily talented and adventurous individuals.
-She learned most of her kitchen skills from observing her mother, who always made it a priority to provide healthy, homemade food.
-Fast forward to freshman year of college, to a class called Food, People, and the Planet.
-Throughout the course of the semester, Melissa learned a great deal not only about food, but about connections between humans, nature, and the things we eat.
+The culinary portion of her story also begins early.
+Melissa comes from a long line of individuals who are talented and adventurous in the kitchen.
+She learned most of her skills from observing and helping her mother, who always made it a priority to provide healthy, homemade food.
+Through her Freshman Year Seminar class taught by Dr. Schindler, Melissa learned a great deal more not only about food, but about connections between humans, nature, our ancestors, and the things we eat.

-Melissa hopes to combine her interests and become an advocate for healthy, sustainable living and educator of future generations, especially outside of the traditional classroom setting.
+These lifelong passions led her to declare a major in Environmental Studies, and more recently a second major in Anthropology.
+Melissa hopes to combine her interests in the environment and people into a fulfilling future.
 She is grateful for every opportunity and would love to translate her environmental passions and internship at the Eastern Shore Food Lab into a lifelong career dedicated to bettering the planet and the lives of those who live on it.